Saish459/Lung-X-Ray-Diagnosis/README.md

 📊 The prediction report includes the predicted label (Normal, COVID-19, or Pneumonia) and the corresponding probabilities for each class.

 📷 The app supports various image formats, including JPEG and PNG.

+##### This project is for educational and research purposes and is not intended for medical diagnosis.
+Consult with healthcare professionals for accurate medical assessments.